rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 - **Global BPM Control**: Set the global BPM for all outputs.
 - **Multiple Clock Outputs**: Four clock outputs with individual settings.
-- **Output Waveform Generation**: Outputs 3 and 4 can generate square, triangle, sawtooth, sine and random waveforms.
+- **Output Waveform Generation**: Outputs 3 and 4 can generate different waveforms for modulation.
 - **Adjustable Clock Multiplication and Division**: Configure each output to multiply or divide the global BPM.
 - **Tap Tempo Functionality**: Manually set the BPM by tapping a button.
+- **Waveform Duty Cycle**: Adjust the pulse width of the clock signal.
 - **Sync to External Clock Sources**: Automatically adjust BPM based on an external clock signal.
+- **Pulse Probability**: Set the probability of a pulse occurring.
 - **Euclidean Rhythm Generation**: Generate complex rhythms using Euclidean algorithm.
 - **Custom Swing Patterns**: Apply swing to each output individually.
+- **Save/Load Configuration**: Save and load up to 5 configurations.

 ## Configuration Parameters

+The right side of the screen shows a navigation line to indicate the current position of the cursor in the menu.
+The navigation is not shown in the main (BPM) screen.

-Whenever a parameter is changed, a small asterisk (*) will be shown in the bottom right corner of the screen.
+Whenever a parameter is changed, a small circle will be shown in the top-left corner of the screen.
 This indicates that the current settings were modified and not saved.

+Expect some glitches in waveform generation when changing parameters.
+The module will stabilize right after the parameter is set.

 ### Global Parameters